Poems & Lyrics

 he carried them in darkness –

-touching each curve and line,
+touching each curve and line –

-every gesture of calm or distress –
+every gesture of calm – or distress – the gamut of

-And before he knew what
+And before he knew

-Balzac’s mouth and eyes would say,
+What Balzac’s mouth and eyes would say,

-he felt it through fingertips.
+he felt it through

 Elizabeth Sullivan